-Dubbing movies and TV is the next frontier for machine learning and AI
+Every movie and TV show could soon be dubbed into any language you want

 (There is some research from tech giants like Amazon, but no commercial product yet.
 Several other firms, such as the video-focused Synthesia and voice-centered Respeecher, are also working on related technologies.
 Amazon founder Jeff Bezos owns The Washington Post.)

-Though all services use some form manipulation, most say they’re not engaging in deepfakes, either wary of making their material vulnerable to political manipulation or, at least, of the controversy a recent CNN documentary about Anthony Bourdain generated for using his AI voice.
+Though all services use some form of manipulation, most say they’re not engaging in deepfakes, wary of either making their material vulnerable to political manipulation or, at least, of the controversy faced by a recent CNN documentary about the late Anthony Bourdain that used his AI voice.
 Of course, one’s man deepfake is another man’s digital enhancement.

-Venture capital firms have bet on auto-dubbing, with Papercup in December raising $10.5 million from a group of investors that included Arlington, Va.’s Sands Capital Ventures.
+Venture capital firms have bet on auto-dubbing.
+Papercup’s executives said that in December they raised $10.5 million from a group of investors that included Arlington, Va.’s Sands Capital Ventures and media companies like The Guardian on top of several million raised previously.
 Flawless recently concluded its undisclosed Series A financing; deepdub is in the middle of one.

-It’s easy to understand the interest.
+It’s easy to understand their interest.
 Foreign-language content is a vast unmined frontier for Hollywood; even in mainly subtitled versions.
-One example is Netflix’s Korean survival drama “Squid Game,” which has become the service’s No. 1 show in many countries, including the United States.
-If “Squid Game” can do what it’s done largely with subtitles, the auto-dubb companies say, imagine what can happen when foreign dialogue is available in everyone’s own language.
-An endless parade of foreign-language smashes Stateside is not hard to conceive.
+One example is Netflix’s “Squid Game,” which has become the service’s No. 1 show in many countries, including the United States.
+If the Korean survival drama can do this largely with subtitles, the auto-dubbers say, imagine what would happen with on-demand dialogue.
+An endless parade of foreign-language Stateside smashes is not hard to conceive.

-(There are already some dubbed versions of “Squid Game,” but they’re not as popular.)
+(There are already some dubbed versions of “Squid Game,” but they’re...not so well-received.)

-As a kind of new spin on the Tower of Babel, in which everyone speaks different languages but still understands each other, auto-dubbing also means non-English speakers won’t need to learn English to enjoy a Hollywood movie, with the dialogue projected sans subtitles.
+As a kind of new spin on the Tower of Babel — everyone speaks different languages but still understands each other — auto-dubbing also means non-English speakers won’t need to learn English to grasp the dialogue in a Hollywood movie.
+(Subtitles, presumably, would just go away.)

-But these thrilling possibilities also come with concerns.
-A world without foreign dialogue in entertainment means a world in which millions of viewers, in both the U.S. and abroad, will never be exposed to a language outside their own.
+But these rich possibilities come with concerns.
+A world without foreign dialogue in its entertainment means a world in which millions of viewers, in both the U.S. and abroad, may never be exposed to a language outside their own.

 “If everything you listen to is dubbed, you lose all the phonetics, all the information, all the empathy,” said Siva Reddy, an assistant professor of linguistics and computer science at McGill University.
 “You can have a monolithic way of looking at everyone.”

 The idea of quotable dialogue could also be thrown into question.
-Some of the most famous lines in film and TV history — like Gump’s “life is like a box of chocolates” — developed because they were heard, and eventually repeated in the same way.
-A perfect piece of on-screen speech that sounds 30 different ways from the outset may never turn into a classic.
+Some of history’s most famous movie lines — like Gump’s “life is like a box of chocolates” — developed because they were heard, and eventually endlessly repeated, in that singular way.
+A perfect piece of on-screen speech that hits in 30 different languages from the outset may never turn into a classic.

 Papercup co-founder Jesse Shemen, whose company has worked with Discovery and Sky, says that the benefits would outweigh these worries.